-Your Form W-2 will be mailed to the address shown on your paycheck.
+Your Form W-2 will be mailed to the address shown on your payslip.

-Please examine your most recent paycheck stub to verify that the address is correct.
+Please examine your most recent payslip to verify that the address is correct.
 If not, please update your address as soon as possible.

 If needed, change your W-2 mailing address on file here.

 Social Security card and payroll name must match.

 If the name on your paycheck does not match the name on your Social Security card, your earnings may not be credited to you.
 If you are currently using a name that does not match your Social Security card, due to marriage, divorce, legal name change, citizenship change, or for any other reason, you need to obtain from the Social Security Administration a new Social Security card with your correct name.
 You can obtain a new Social Security card by filing a Form SS-5, by mail, with the Social Security Administration.
 The Form SS-5 and the address to which it must be mailed are available on the Social Security Administration’s web site at SocialSecurity.gov.

 Your W-2 Forms will be mailed to your home address, as shown on your last paycheck of the year, by the end of January.
 We cannot issue early W-2s and ask for your cooperation to adhere to this policy.

 If you do not receive your W-2 by February 15, you should submit a Reprint request which can be submitted at mediaservices.com.

 All Reprint request forms will be processed as quickly as possible after receipt of the completed form.
 Please allow three business days for your request to be processed.